rqlite/rqlite.io/content/en/docs/API/non-deterministic/_index.md

 ```

 #### CURRENT_TIME*
 Using `CURRENT_TIMESTAMP`, `CURRENT_TIME`, and `CURRENT_DATE` can also be problematic, depending on your use case.
-In particular using `CURRENT_TIMESTAMP` (for example) as a default value for a column will mean different values for the same row on different nodes, unless the column is explicitly set by system writing to rqlite.
-To avoid this you should avoid using default timestamps, and explicitly set them in the row data when writing to rqlite.
+In particular using `CURRENT_TIMESTAMP` (for example) as a default value for a column will mean different values for the same row on different nodes, unless the column is explicitly set by the system writing to rqlite.
+To avoid this, do not rely on default timestamps -- set them explicitly in the row data when writing to rqlite.

 ## Try it out
 You can examine how rqlite rewrites SQL statements, but without making any changes to the database.
 Send any SQL statement to the special endpoint `/db/sql` and rqlite will return the rewritten statement.
 For example: